Apply for a Blue Card

 3. Where do I apply for the EU Blue Card?

 In Berlin, the State Office for Immigration (LEA) on Keplerstrasse is responsible.
 The process is entirely digital, including payment and appointment scheduling.
-Once all documents have been reviewed, you will be given an appointment for an interview, where you must submit your original documents.
+Once all documents have been reviewed, you will receive an appointment for an interview, where you must submit your original documents.
 Spouses and children can also be considered using the same online form, without the need for a separate application.
 In other federal states, the regionally responsible immigration authorities are responsible.
 In Hamburg, the application is submitted through the Hamburg Welcome Center, while in Bavaria, it is submitted through the local immigration authorities.
 It is important that your primary residence is already in the respective federal state.

 4. How long does the application for an EU Blue Card take?

 The processing time for the EU Blue Card also depends heavily on the individual case and the location.
 In Berlin, it takes an average of four weeks after a successful interview until you receive the electronic residence permit (eAT) .
 This is provided that all documents have been submitted in full and there are no queries.
-Submitting your application early can avoid delays.
+Submitting your application early can help avoid delays.
 An extension is usually possible at the earliest eight weeks before the expiration date.

 Please note that the immigration authorities may also request additional documents, for example, if the university degree is not listed in the "anabin" database, requiring a certificate evaluation.
 Approval from the Federal Employment Agency may also be required if the salary is below the regular minimum wage.
-Such checks extend the process.
+Such checks lengthen the process.
 All of these factors can affect the processing time for the Blue Card.

 5. FAQ